hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 ### Kubernetes API

-*Kubernetes API* mode means that each node makes a REST call to Kubernetes Master in order to discover IPs of PODs (with Hazelcast Jet members).
+*Kubernetes API* mode means that each node makes a REST call to Kubernetes Master in order to discover IPs of Pods (with Hazelcast Jet members).
 Using Kubernetes API requires granting certain permissions.
 Therefore, you may need to create a *Role Based Access Control* file.
 See [Role Based Access Control](#role-based-access-control) section for a sample file.

-Hazelcast Kubernetes Discovery requires creating a service to PODs where Hazelcast Jet is running.
+Hazelcast Kubernetes Discovery requires creating a service to Pods where Hazelcast Jet is running.
 In case of using Kubernetes API mode, the service can be of any type.